James Ragen: Biography

 "The FBI interviewed Ragen at great length.
 They brought back a multitude of tips, leads, and evidence.
 Tom Clark told me afterward that it led to very high places.
 J. Edgar Hoover intimated the same thing.
 He said the people Ragen pointed to had now reformed.
 I learned later that it pointed to the Hilton hotel chain; Henry Crown, the big Jewish financier in Chicago; and Walter Annenberg, publisher of the Philadelphia Inquirer."

 While driving down State Street, Ragen was ambushed at Pershing Road and was seriously wounded in the arms and legs by a shotgun blast from syndicate gunman on June 24, 1946.
 Taken to a nearby hospital, Ragen signed an affidavit identifying the gunman before his death on August 15, following a mysteriously administered dose of mercury.
 The affidavit was lost however when State Attorney William Touhy was unable to prosecute against those named by Ragen.

+On 24 January 1946, David Yaras, Leonard Patrick and William Block ambushed Ragen at an intersection.
+They hid behind crates of fruit inside a stolen truck before firing at Ragen with shotguns when his car stopped at a traffic light.
+Both of Ragen's bodyguards were injured and Ragen himself was rushed to hospital where he later succumbed to his wounds.
+On 8 March 1947 Yaras, Patrick and Block were indicted on the charge of murdering Ragen.
+One witness named Yaras and Block as the shooters and Patrick as the getaway driver.
+Although on 3 April 1947 the indictment was dropped after one of the three witnesses was murdered and the two others refused to testify.

+Another who had been brought in for questioning was Jake Guzik, being held for two hours.
+The two officers who brought Guzik in, Lieutenant William Drury and Captain Thomas E. Connelly, were later fired by the force and sued by Guzik for allegedly violating his civil liberties.
+The charges were dismissed by a grand jury.